IgaguriMK/cargo-clean-recursive/README.md

 cargo clean-recursive
 ```

-If you want to clean releace build only, use `--release / -r` option:
+If you want to clean release build only, use `--release / -r` flag:

 ```
 cargo clean-recursive --release